Bachelor of Arts in Languages

 - Choose a primary language from the following: French, German, Japanese or Spanish.

-- Choose a secondary language from the following: American Sign Language, Chinese, French, German, Japanese, Russian or Spanish.
+- Choose a secondary language from the following: American Sign Language, French, German, Japanese, Russian or Spanish.

 - Complete 9 credits of approved upper-division electives in or related to the primary language or culture, at least 6 of which must be taught in the primary language (contact language program coordinator or see department for list of approved courses taught in English).